Reviewed By Joana Garrido DVM

 Adding pumpkin to your dog’s diet offers numerous benefits.
 The nutrients found in pumpkin provide the following health benefits:

 - Help in lowering blood pressure,

-- Prevent cardiovascular problems; and
+- Prevent cardiovascular problems;

 - Enhance muscle, teeth, and bone health.